 Shingles rash/Herpes Zoster can occur anywhere on your body but most commonly appears as a band of blisters wrapping around either your torso’s left or right side.
 In some cases, blisters can also occur on your face and eyes.
 Symptoms of shingles rash include fever, headache, chills, and an upset stomach.

 Causes & Risk Factors

-- The first symptom is usually one-sided pain, tingling, or burning.
+- The early symptoms are usually one-sided pain, tingling, and burning.